Monday, 24 November 2014

 My journey in Papua New Guinea began in 2008 at Lae, Morobe Province, PNG.

-During that time, I was working as the head of IT Department in a mid-sized micro-finance company in Nueva Ecija, Philippines.
+During that time, I was working as the head of IT Department in Acer Lending Investor, which is a mid-sized micro-finance company in Nueva Ecija, Philippines.
 The pay was good and I was enjoying my job which was more on being an in-house programmer and a little bit less of being a manager to a handful of tech-savvy people who were in my team.
 I say 'less' because having personally interviewed and selected them myself, I know their capabilities.
 I knew then that all of them had potentials and a simple nudge was all they needed on such a young age to release their insatiable hunger for success.

 Pinoy In PNG